modmore/docs/en/02_ContentBlocks/v1.x/07_Import_Export.md

 If you need help figuring out the right import mode for your situation, please don't hesitate to get in touch with support@modmore.com.

 [![](https://assets.modmore.com/uploads/2015/12/contentblocks_import.png)](https://assets.modmore.com/uploads/2015/12/contentblocks_import.png)

+## Handling Repeaters

+To import/export repeaters, make sure you're using at least v1.11 of ContentBlocks.
+Older versions could not properly import the subfields.

+While other fields in exports are backwards compatible, it's recommended to re-export any exports you commonly use on v1.11 to make sure it uses the new format.